FAQs

 Parent Zone’s work includes advising on government policy and commissioning independently funded research to inform its work with families and advocacy activity.
 Vicki is dedicated to working to improve the lives of children in an increasingly digital world.

-Vicki is seeking permission, via Vicki Shotbolt Class Representative Limited, to bring this action against Valve Corporation because she believes that users of Steam have been treated unfairly and she wants to make Valve Corporation compensate consumers.
+Vicki is, via Vicki Shotbolt Class Representative Limited, bringing this action against Valve Corporation because she believes that users of Steam have been treated unfairly and she wants to make Valve Corporation compensate consumers.

-Vicki Shotbolt, via Vicki Shotbolt Class Representative Limited, is seeking permission from the Competition Appeal Tribunal to act as the class representative in the claim.
+Vicki Shotbolt, via Vicki Shotbolt Class Representative Limited, has obtained permission from the Competition Appeal Tribunal to act as the class representative in the claim.

 A class representative is a person who represents those who are in the class.
 The class representative conducts the collective proceedings against the defendants on behalf of all class members, except those who opt out, and instructs the legal team.